-If we deal with anxiety daily and don’t shift the mental thought patterns that produce anxiety, our anxiety will get worse therefore, it’s important we deal with the issues pertaining to what we deal with.
+If we deal with anxiety daily and don’t shift the mental thought patterns that produce our anxiety, our anxiety will get worse therefore, it’s important we deal with the issues around our anxiety.
 Anxiety if left, can incorporate fear, such as phobias and Obsessive-Compulsive Disorder to chronic worrying.
-They are all part of the anxiety scenario.

-Anxiety can interfere with Irritable Bowel Syndrome and disturb sleep patterns, but first we must come to recognise their symptoms.
-Not everyone understands anxiety.
-Thoughts pertaining to anxiety, are known to be irrational or distorted that happens when the mind begins to play tricks, particularly in times of stress.
+Anxiety interferes with Irritable Bowel Syndrome and disturbed sleep patterns, we must come to recognise its symptoms.
+Not everyone understands they have or deal with anxiety.
+Thoughts around anxiety, are known to be irrational or distorted, when the mind begins to play tricks, particularly in times of stress.

-Perhaps, therefore the rationale behind a person’s thinking needs to change.
-Perhaps we need to refocus our perceptions and learn to use our intuition more, so that we channel a new way to think and that in turns should reduce the anxiety we feel.
+Therefore the rationale behind a person’s thinking needs to change.
+We must learn to refocus our perceptions and learn to use our intuition more.
+That in turn will reduce the anxiety we feel.

 We must come to understand other people’s thinking.
 Listen out for the things people don’t say, instead of what they do.
 It’s easy to get caught in the crossfire when the things people say, aren’t always what they mean.